aqeebhussain122/HA-Cluster-wiki/README.md

+# This guide is for RHEL/CentOS machines only

-# What is a DRBD Cluster?
+## What is a DRBD Cluster?
 A DRBD cluster (Distributed Replicated Block Device) is a cluster.
 A cluster being an instance of more than one server to achieve the same objective.
 In a case where real-time synchronized storage is required between block device storage there is the existence of DRBD.
 This works in the format of having two nodes which require a real-time rate of high availabilty.
 DRBD is mostly used within data center disaster recovery situations.
 The DRBD component allows two nodes to be synced meaning if one node within a data center location was destroyed, then with regards to DRBD; the data which is managed is still accessible by one of the remaining nodes thanks to the presence of DRBD.